-I need to defer my exam: Please complete a deferred assessment form within 3 days of the exam date and return this to your local Student Services with supporting documentation.
+I need to defer my exam: Please complete the ‘Deferred Assessment e-form found on your Student Portal under ‘Resources & Links’.
+This form must be completed within 3 days of the exam date and must be accompanied by supporting documentation.

 Written Assignment extension: Please complete an assignment extension form available on the Student Portal before the due date and return the completed form to your lecturer.